homer-yttc/gatsby-baseline/README.md

 - [gatsby-plugin-fastclick](https://github.com/escaladesports/gatsby-plugin-fastclick) for better mobile click response with [Fastclick](https://github.com/ftlabs/fastclick)
 - [gatsby-plugin-transition-link](https://github.com/TylerBarnes/gatsby-plugin-transition-link) Page Transitions
 - [gatsby-plugin-nprogress](https://www.gatsbyjs.org/packages/gatsby-plugin-nprogress/) _Gatsby's official_ subtle & sexy page loader, appears only when page loads are longer than 1s

+## 🏗️ Gatsby Build
+- [env](./gatsby/env.js) a place to obtain and deal with ENV variables which might need to affect how you perform your builds
+- [logging](./gatsby/logging.js) some helper logging to let you confirm various ENV variables on build when working across different platform, and a list of which gatsby plugins are currently running

 ## 📃 Gatsby Nodes
 - [webWorkers](./gatsby/node/webWorkers.js), using `workerizer` will automatically turn `*.worker.js` files into callable functions from the site lib/components affecting gatsby's `onCreateWebpackConfig` to tie in the loader on build.